galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### {% icon question %} Questions
 >
-> How many sites do you have before and after deleting the sub-sites informations?
+> How many sites do you have before and after deleting the sub-sites information?
 >
 >
 > You may need to use a tool like **Count occurrences of each record** {% icon tool %}.
 If you want to run the same tool with same parameters to several input files, you can directly specify the {% icon param-files %} **Multiple datasets** option on the tool form for the *"from dataset"* parameter).